 Schools play a critical role in the wellbeing of children and youth and keeping schools open remains a public health priority.

-As vaccination coverage increases and reopening continues additional restrictions will be removed and public health measures will be further relaxed.
-This includes within schools.
 When making recommendations, Public Health considers that restrictions aimed at controlling the COVID-19 pandemic also have unintended consequences.
 Many of these consequences are negative, including social, psychological, and economic impacts on individuals and families, which can disproportionately affect vulnerable populations.

 Public Health remains committed to prioritizing safe and healthy in-school learning while balancing the risks associated with COVID-19 and other infectious illnesses against the unintended consequences associated with public health restrictions and school closures.

 - The goal for this school year is for students to have a comprehensive in-school experience

 - Vaccination is the most effective way to reduce the risk of COVID-19, however public health measures also play an important role

 - COVID-19 in schools will mirror disease activity in the community

 - Students and staff should follow public health guidance and stay home when they are unwell

 - Enhanced public health measures designed to slow the spread of COVID-19 are being introduced in all schools in January 2022 and contact tracing will no longer occur in school settings

 All eligible Nova Scotians are strongly encouraged to become fully vaccinated as soon as possible according to the recommended vaccine schedule, and schedule booster doses when they become eligible.